umbrellio/table_sync/docs/publishing/manual.md

   end
 end

-# to prevent the need to query for every peice of additional data we can user eager load
+# to prevent the need to query for every piece of additional data we can user eager load
-# and constract published data by calling #attributes_for_sync
+# and construct published data by calling #attributes_for_sync
 # don't forget to chunk it into more managable sizes before trying to send
 data = User.eager(:statuses).map { |user| user.attributes_for_sync }
 ```